-Third element: non-capital costs associated with owning the asset
+Third element: costs of owning the asset

-Non-capital costs associated with owning an asset include rates, land taxes, repairs and insurance premiums.
+The costs of owning an asset include rates, land taxes, repairs and insurance premiums.
 Non-deductible interest on borrowings to finance a loan used to acquire a CGT asset and on loans used to finance capital expenditure you incur to increase an asset's value are also third element costs.